GenericMappingTools/gmt/doc_modern/rst/source/supplements/spotter/polespotter.rst

-**polespotter** reads line segments (abyssal hill fabric lineaments and/or fracture zone lineaments) and computes great circles for each that are expected to intersect at potential rotation poles.
+**polespotter** reads line segments (abyssal hill fabric lineaments and/or fracture zone lineaments) and computes great circles for each individual segment along these lines.
+The bisector great circles to fracture zones and the great circle extensions of abyssal hills are expected to intersect at potential rotation poles.
 The assumption is that abyssal hill lines are meridians and fracture zones are parallels with respect to the rotation pole.
-Line density may be computed and returned via a grid, and the great circle lines may be returned via stdout.
+Line density may be computed and returned via a grid, the great circle lines may be returned via stdout, and the intersections of the great circles may be saved to file.

 Optional Arguments
 ------------------